bwplotka/go-proto-bench/README.md

 ## Results

 > NOTE: Performed on MacOS 14.1.1 M1 Pro 16GB RAM

-> NOTE: v1 and v2 refer to Prometheus Remote Write version.
+> NOTE2: v1 and v2 refer to Prometheus Remote Write version.
 You can focus on v2 to see differences between generators.

 See early results [here](./prw-bench.results-2023-11-29.txt)